pytek-io/website/tutorial/get_started.md

-You can find below the relevant commands to setup a Reflect environment.
+Below, you will find the relevant commands to setup a Reflect environment.
 You can also use the links to download the relevant files and install Reflect manually.

 ```load_module_no_frame
 website.cheat_sheet